-Safer recruitment
+38.Safer recruitment

-The school's full policy and procedures for safer recruitment are outlined in the Safer Recruitment Policy.
 An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
 A person will be considered to be in 'regulated activity' if, as a result of their work, they:

-- Are responsible daily for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.
+- Are responsible on a daily basis for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.

-The DfE's DBS Workforce Guides will be consulted when determining whether a position fits the child workforce criteria.
+The DfE's DBS Workforce Guides will be consulted when determining whether a position fit the child workforce criteria.